 In addition to earning the BS degree, students who satisfactorily complete all DPD program requirements receive a ACEND Verification Statement from the DPD Director signifying the completion of the academic qualifications required by ACEND to be eligible to apply for a ACEND-accredited dietetic internship.

 In order to receive a verification statement, students enrolled in the DPD program at TTU must:

-- Achieve and maintain a cumulative GPA of 3.0 or above, with no grade lower than a C in all DPD required courses.
+- Achieve and maintain a cumulative GPA of 3.0 or above, with no grade lower than a B in all HEC DPD required courses, and no grade lower than a C in all required Science Courses.
 A list of DPD required courses is found in Appendix A of the DPD Student Handbook.

 - Complete a minimum of 21 hours of upper division food and nutrition courses from TTU, to specifically include: HEC 3240 Quantity Food Production, HEC 4271 Medical Nutrition Therapy, and HEC 4994 Field Experience - Health Care.

 Students not awarded the ACEND verification statement are NOT eligible to apply for any ACEND accredited dietetic internships, and thus, will NOT be able to take the examination to become a registered dietitian.